mirbyte/network-diagnostics-parody/README.md

 That is the entire user experience.
 Nothing is diagnosed.
 Nothing is fixed.

-## Why it exists

-Because in a lifetime of using Windows, the built-in troubleshooting tools have never - not once - actually helped me.

 ## Tech

 - C# / .NET Framework 4.8